timescale/docs/self-hosted/multinode-timescaledb/about-multinode.md

 ## Multi-node architecture

-Multi-node Timescale allows you to tie several databases together into a logical distributed database in order to combine the processing power of many physical PostgreSQL instances.
+Multi-node TimescaleDB allows you to tie several databases together into a logical distributed database in order to combine the processing power of many physical PostgreSQL instances.